For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 8. Receive the used car's documents

-When making the purchase, it's very important to receive the car's official documents.
+It's very important to get the car's official documents when making the purchase.
 This includes the logbook (V5C registration certificate), the MOT certificate and a sales contract/proof of purchase.
 These have to be the original documents, not a photocopy.

 Don't forget to ask if the buyer has any of the original manuals or spares.
 Any spare keys are also very useful – replacements can be expensive.